agea/Alfresco-HTML5-Client/Readme.md

 #Alfresco HTML5 Client

-A simple alfresco client with written only in HTML5 and Javascript.
+A simple alfresco client written only in HTML5 and Javascript.

 *NOTE:* This project is still in in its first days of development and it's far from feature complete!